June 3, 2022 update:

 The New England Forest Rally (NEFR) is an annual two-day stage rally that takes place on the back roads and logging tracks of Western Maine and Northern New Hampshire.
-As of 2017, NEFR is sanctioned by the American Rally Association.
-NEFR is Round 5 of 6 in the ARA National Championship series.
 In addition to the two-day national competition (which draws competitors from all over the US, Canada, and beyond) the event also includes two one-day regional competitions that are held concurrently with the national.
 Many local and regional enthusiasts compete right alongside the top national competitors.

 The New England Forest Rally course is made up of dirt and gravel logging roads that are known as a favorite among competitors due to their challenging and technical demands.